JohnnySonTrinh/love-letter-generator/README.md

 This page was deployed using [github pages](https://pages.github.com/)

-## Credits

-[This guide](https://www.youtube.com/watch?v=G_h2pGZcOzc) was used for the footer effect.

-[This Videos Series](https://www.youtube.com/watch?v=6toXMFyQdB0&list=PLc1g3vwxhg1WVhYrKP0GJlZIlSn9loyXD) was used for guidance on how to use jsPDF

 ## Technologies Used

 - The site was built with the framework [Bootstrap 5.3.2](https://getbootstrap.com/)